 - Illness/injury of the employee or a member of the employee's immediate family that requires the attendance of the employee.

 - Exposure of the employee to a contagious disease which could be communicated to and jeopardize the health of other employees.
-Such a request for sick leave must be reported immediately to the Leave and Disability Coordinator in Human Resources for approval.
+Such a request for sick leave must be reported immediately to Human Resources for approval.

 - Medical, psychological, dental, or optical examination of the employee or a member of the employee's immediate family that requires the attendance of the employee.
 When the appointment requires the attendance or the full-day absence of the employee, the university may require proof of the required attendance of the employee or the full-day absence.

 - Death of a member of the employee's immediate family.
 Use of sick leave is limited to five days.

 Your immediate family is defined as including your spouse, domestic partner, parents, children, children of a domestic partner, grandparents, siblings, grandchildren, brother-in-law, sister-in-law, father-in-law, mother-in-law, son-in-law, daughter-in-law, legal guardian, or another person who stands in place of a parent.

 Upon death or retirement, with 10 years of state service, you or your estate will receive a payment equivalent to one-fourth of the value of accrued but unused sick leave, up to a maximum of 240 hours.
 Payment is based upon your rate of compensation at the time of retirement or death.
 This payment eliminates all of your sick leave credit.
 If you retire, payment will be made to you one time only.
 If you return to state service after payment has been made, you can accrue and use sick leave as before, but cannot receive a payment for the unused sick leave at the time of a subsequent retirement.